Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 ## Comparing assistive tech and non-assistive tech experiences

-Because we had participants who were using assistive tech and participants were not using assistive tech, we were able to observe some of the user experience differences between the two groups.
-Many of these comparisons highlight some of the disparities and impacts of having an inaccessible interface.
+Because we had participants who were using assistive tech and participants who were not using assistive tech, we could observe some of the user experience differences between the two groups.
+Many of these comparisons highlight the disparities and impacts of having an inaccessible interface.

 It is important to note that in this series of tests those using assistive tech and those not using assistive tech did have similar rates of success for tasks when averaged per test session.
 Differences arose for how participants managed to complete tasks, the ease at which they expressed completing tasks, and the time it took them to complete tasks.